harm8717/dsp/statistics/2-4-cohens_d.md

 >> CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb) = -0.088672927072602006

 >> This is considered quite a small Cohen's effect size.
 This would suggest that birth order has little effect on the weight of a baby.
+It is even lower than the effect size of the difference in pregnancy length, which implies it is even less of an effect than the former.